In This Article

 5. Regulatory Change Impact Tracker

-For 2026, this means tracking the HPPA trigger lead restrictions, CFPB threshold updates, NY DFS CRA requirements, California CCPA amendments affecting automated decision-making, and any new rulemaking from the CFPB on loan originator compensation or personal financial data rights.
+For 2026, this means tracking the HPPA trigger lead restrictions, CFPB threshold updates, the NY DFS CRA requirements, California CCPA amendments affecting automated decision-making, and any new rulemaking from the CFPB on loan originator compensation or personal financial data rights.

 Building the Business Case for Real-Time Monitoring